Best Smoke Detectors in Australia 2026 — Photoelectric vs Ionisation

 Safe bright Australian family living room with smoke alarm on ceiling

-Hardwired smoke alarms are connected to your home's 240V mains power, with a backup battery for power outages.
-They are required in new builds and major renovations in most Australian states, and they are generally preferred by fire services because they cannot be accidentally disconnected and the backup battery means they remain functional during power cuts — which are exactly the conditions that can occur during severe fire events.
+Mains-powered (240V) smoke alarms are connected to your home's electrical supply, with a backup battery for power outages.
+They are required in new builds and major renovations in most Australian states, and they are generally preferred by fire services because they cannot be accidentally left without power and the backup battery keeps them functional during power cuts — exactly the conditions that can occur during severe fire events.

-If you are installing hardwired alarms, the installation must be performed by a licensed electrician in all Australian states — this is not a DIY job from a legal or safety standpoint.
+If you are installing any mains-powered alarm, the installation must be performed by a licensed electrician in all Australian states — this is not a DIY job from a legal or safety standpoint.
 The cost of professional installation is typically $80–$150 per alarm for straightforward ceiling installations, which is a worthwhile investment for the certainty of a compliant, correctly wired system.

 Person installing modern smoke detector on ceiling in Australian home